-Ms. Li graduated from the University of Illinois at Chicago with a BSc in Health Information Management in May 2015.
-Soon after, she joined Ernst & Young LLP as a staff consultant in the advisory services practice in Chicago, IL.
-She supports provider and payer clients in a variety of process improvement projects.
-As a student, she was a member of AHIMA’s Student Advisory Council.
-With her new roles as a member of the NGLC, she hopes to continue her involvement with AHIMA and promote engagement among her peers.
+Ms. Coughlon graduated from the University of Maryland University Campus with a Masters degree in Health Informatics Administration in May of 2017.
+She resides in the Maryland/Washington D.C. area where she works as an intern in the Electronic Health Record/Minimum Data Set department.
+As a student, she was a member of the AHIMA organization.
+With her new role as a member of the New Graduate Leadership Committee, she hopes to continue her involvement with AHIMA and promote engagement among her peers.

 If you've been on the health care journey for even a short time, you may find it is a colorful path.
 My journey began in community mental health about 10 years ago.
 Currently, I'm the supervisor of the Admitting and Business Office team at the largest hospital in New England: Rhode Island Hospital.
 I'm also back in school and aspiring to become a CHDA, CPQH, and Six Sigma Yellow Belt.
 During my nine plus years in healthcare, I have learned that my passion lies in training and technology.
 It didn't take long for me to realize AHIMA is an amazing organization that brings me closer to my health care passions.
 Being a part of the New Graduate Leadership Council is another brightly colored step on my path to the future of HIM!